Table of Contents

 Foreign investors interested in establishing a joint-stock company in Turkey must meet several requirements.
-The company must have at least one shareholder, who can be either a private individual or a legal organization.
+The company must have at least one shareholder, either a private individual or a legal organization.

 The minimum sum required by law to establish a Turkish joint-stock corporation is 50,000.00₺ (roughly 5,000.00€), of which at least 25% must be paid before the company may be registered.